JensDN/workshop-svelte/Invitation.md

 Always wanted to cybernettically enhance your webapps?
 Feel the power of a compiler instead of a framework in frontend?
 Have no virtual dom ?!

  Wel you arrived at the right place.
-At my workshop i'm going to introduce you new way of writing reactive code with a new way of code approach.
+At my workshop I'm going to show you new way of writing reactive code with a new way of code approach.
 Suited for beginners or veterans.
  <br>